 |1577: ac/dc volts, current, resistance, continuity beeper, backlight|

 |1587 only: temperature (contact), lo-pass filter, capacitance, diode test, frequency, MIN/MAX|

 What equipment needs testing?

-First, make a list of typical equipment that you expect to require insulation resistance testing.
+First, make a list of the equipment that you expect to require insulation resistance testing.
 Write down the equipment's nominal voltage rating (found on the nameplate of the equipment) and the approximate number of insulation resistance tests that you plan to perform annually.
 The nominal voltage will help determine what test voltage is needed from the tester.
 The annual number of insulation resistance tests estimated may be surprising.
-With more tests to be conducted, overall quality, durability, and convenience features of the test instrument become more important.
+When more tests need to be conducted, the overall quality, durability, and convenience features of the test instrument become more important.

 What are the voltage requirements?

 The output test voltage applied to equipment should be based on the manufacturer's recommended DC insulation resistance test voltage.
 If test voltage is not specified, use industry best practice data.
 (See the table for recommendations of the International Electrical Testing Association.)
 Make sure you choose an insulation resistance tester that will supply the needed output test voltage.
 Not all insulation resistance testers are the same: some will supply only up to 1,000 V DC, while others may supply 5,000 V DC test voltage or more.

 Where are the tests going to take place?

 Considering the testing environment and other possible uses for the insulation resistance tester will help in selecting additional features.
 For example, the ability to use one instrument for insulation resistance tests and as a typical digital multimeter can add convenience.
 Because all circuits and equipment must be verified as electrically de-energized before an insulation resistance tester is connected to the equipment, it is often less convenient to carry both a digital multimeter for voltage testing and an insulation resistance tester to various locations.